- When does the course start?

 - Four self-study tutorials which will each take around 1-1.5 hours to complete (not including background reading).

-- Invasive species online self study course – 9 modules.
+- Invasive species online self study course – 9 modules (each taking 2+ hours, with background reading).

 - Marked assignments that are linked to consolidating your learning from the field courses, and it is anticipated that these would take a maximum of 4 days to complete.